2019 COSC Finalists

 2014 COSC Div.
 I

-- A maximum of twelve finalists, four (4) in each division, will advance and compete in a live performance at the National Convention in Greensboro, NC, on Thursday, January 8, 2015.
+- A maximum of twelve finalists, four (4) in each division, will advance and compete in a live performance at the National Conference in Salt Lake City, on Thursday, January 3, 2019.

-- Upon being moved to the finals, an official letter of invitation to the Convention shall be extended by email to the director by November 15, 2014.
+- Upon being moved to the finals, an official letter of invitation to the conference shall be extended by email to the director by November 15, 2018.

 - Winners will be recognized directly after the competition.
 First and second place will be awarded in each of the three divisions.
 First place winners will receive an engraved plaque with second place winners receiving a certificate.
 All finalists will receive a participation certificate.